ryx/elasticwatch/README.md

-# elasticwatch v0.0.1
+# elasticwatch

 Elasticwatch is a nifty tool that queries an elasticsearch database and compares the results to a given expectation.
 If the results don't match the expectation a reporter is notified and can perform any kind of action (e.g. heat up the coffeemaker via IFTTT before sending an email to your dev team ;-) ...).

 This allows to create intelligent alarming setups based on your ELK data, no matter if it's gathered from infrastructure monitoring, RUM data, ecommerce KPIs or anything else.
-No other tools needed.
+No other tools needed, if set up as a cronjob.

 ## Getting started